-As of the date of this proxy statement, our Board of Directors has the following four standing committees: (1) Audit Committee, (2) Compensation and Human Resources Committee, (3) Nomination, Evaluation and Corporate Governance Committee, and (4) Banking and Finance Committee.
+As of the date of this proxy statement, our Board has the following four standing committees: (1) Audit Committee, (2) Compensation and Human Resources Committee, (3) Nomination, Evaluation and Corporate Governance Committee, and (4) Banking and Finance Committee.
 The membership during the last fiscal year and the function of each of the committees are described below.
 Each of the committees operates under a written charter which can be found on the Investor Relations section of our website at investors.viasat.com.
-During our fiscal year ended March 31, 2022, the Board held eleven meetings.
-During this period, all of the directors attended or participated in at least 75% of the aggregate of the total number of meetings and the total number of meetings held by all standing committees of the Board on which each such director served.
+During our fiscal year ended March 31, 2024, the Board held thirteen meetings.
+During this period, eight of the directors then serving on the Board attended or participated in at least 75% of the aggregate of the total number of meetings and the total number of meetings held by all standing committees of the Board on which each such director served.
 Although we do not have a formal policy regarding attendance by members of our Board at our annual meeting of stockholders, we encourage the attendance of our directors and director nominees at our annual meeting, and historically more than a majority have done so.
-All our directors then in office attended last year's annual meeting of stockholders.
+Eight of the nine directors then serving on our Board attended last year's annual meeting of stockholders.

 Director Audit Committee Compensation and Human Resources Committee Nomination, Evaluation and Corporate Governance Committee Banking and Finance Committee

 Mark Dankberg Member

 Richard Baldridge Member

-James Bridenstine Member Member
+James Bridenstine Member Chair

-Robert Johnson (1) Member Chair
+Robert Johnson (1)(2) Member Chair

 Sean Pak Member Member

-Varsha Rao (1) Member Chair Member

 John Stenbit (1) Chair Member Member

+Andrew Sukawaty Member Member

+Rajeev Suri Member

-Theresa Wise Member Member Chair
+Theresa Wise Member Chair Member

-Number of Meetings in Fiscal Year 2022 5 8 2 1
+Number of Meetings in Fiscal Year 2024 5 7 3 1